 Road trip through Route 66

-Route 66 is the ultimate classic American road trip along what is probably the most famous road in the world.
+A US road trip on Route 66 is the ultimate classic American road trip along what is probably the most famous road in the world.
 Historic Route 66 starts in Chicago, IL and ends in Santa Monica, CA, spanning over 2,400 miles across 8 states.
 Laurence and I were lucky to be able to drive it from beginning to end in the summer of 2015 and loved every day of our road trip.
 There are no must-sees but there are a number of attractions throughout which include historic buildings, museums, national monuments, and big city attractions.
 But perhaps the best parts for us were simply visiting the classic motels, diners, gas stations, and roadside tourist attractions (I mean who doesn’t want to see a giant cowboy or a bunch of Cadillacs upturned in the mud?!), meeting the Americans living and working along the route, and admiring the beautiful landscapes along the way.
 It is an epic road trip and we’d recommend taking at least 2 weeks to drive it.
 If you have less time, I’d focus on driving a section of the route.

 Name: Jessica Norah with Independent Travel Cats